thotasravyavardhani/Project-in-C-Littlehelp-/README.md

 # Project-in-C-Littlehelp-Health Project- Bloodbank- health Predictor- project on C- pointers ,files In depth topics
-group Project :- Year 2023
+Note: See this preview in "code" Format. in github group Project :- Year 2023
 Team Members:
  1. Thota Sravya Vardhani